iNem0o/PicORM/README.md

 ## Model
 **Implements a Model**<br>
-First you have to create a table, which your entity will be mapped to
+First you have to create a table, which your model will be mapped to

 ```sql